errakeshm/100DaysOfCSS/README.md

 * [Code Pen Link](https://codepen.io/rakeshmty/pen/moaNNY)

 ### Observations
-* The problem was regarding showing a sort of ray the ball (like that of a comet)
+* The problem was regarding showing a sort of ray following the ball as it moves(like that of a comet)